harryganz/harryganz.github.io/_posts/2025-10-31-surface-linux.md

 2-in-1 devices.
 These devices originally had Intel i3/i5/i7 processors, with the newest devices (10/11) having Snapdragon X Pro and X Elite CPUs.
-The hardware has always been an impressive amount of processing power in an incredibly thin 12 or 13 inch. tablet.
-Microsoft also put a lot of thought into ergonomics, with a fairly unique kickstand to keep the tablet at various angles and a detachable keyboard and stylus.
+The hardware has always been an impressive amount of processing power in an incredibly thin 12 or 13 inch tablet.
+Microsoft also put a lot of thought into ergonomics, with a fairly unique kickstand to keep the tablet at various angles, a detachable keyboard, and stylus.
 The keyboard (called a Type Cover) is worth talking about, as, from the very start, it was well designed to both fold over the screen for transport, as well as be detachable, making the Surface a "true" tablet.
 The more premium Alcantra Type Covers look nice and have decent keys with a surprising amount